Actual-Chat/actual-chat/docs/TaskList-AY.md

 Near-term:
-- GuestId is not set issue
+- [Done?]
+GuestId is not set issue
-- Check messages in walk-through
 - Historical playback: pause doesn't actually stop it
 - Switch to Stl.Rpc